 A Medicaid Planning strategy aimed at helping individuals plan their funerals could be coming under more scrutiny.
-In a recent conference attended by Grunden Law Office team members, industry leaders pointed to a growing popularity where funeral trusts, when used to spend-down assets as part of becoming Medicaid eligible, are coming under fire, mainly the nuances within the trust.
+In a recent conference attended by Grunden Law Office, LLC team members, industry leaders pointed to a growing popularity where funeral trusts, when used to spend-down assets as part of becoming Medicaid eligible, are coming under fire, mainly the nuances within the trust.

 Currently, under Medicaid guidelines, families can place funds into an Irrevocable Trust earmarked for funeral expenses, which then takes that amount of money out of the Medicaid eligibility calculation.
 Funds in an irrevocable trust do not count as an asset for the purposes of Medicaid eligibility and the creation of this type of trust does not violate the 60-month past asset transfer rule.
 In the simplest terms, Irrevocable Funeral Trusts (I.F.
 Trusts) or Irrevocable Funeral Expense Trusts (IFET), can actually be used to help in the Medicaid qualification process.

 What is an Irrevocable Funeral Trust?

 The Irrevocable Funeral Trust is a legal agreement in which the Trustmaker sets a certain amount of money aside for the purpose of providing for funeral costs.
 The money set aside in the trust is no longer considered as an asset of the Trustmaker (as long as the trust is irrevocable, which means that the trust cannot be changed, dissolved, or reversed).